SpectraL519/pypformat/docs/usage.md

 ## Format options

 The `PrettyFormatter` class can be customized using formatting options, which alter the behaviour of the `PrettyFormatter`.

+> [!NOTE]
+> The options are stored in a `FormatOptions` dataclass, which is defined in the [format_options.py](/src/pformat/format_options.py) file.

 This can be done in two ways:

 - Using the `FormatOptions` class directly: